 I have actively participated in engagement locally, nationally and globally since the early stages of my career.
 This engagement is a critical two-way relationship between the university and the community, society, business and other educational institutions which form the wider learning ecosystem.
-In my varied roles as lecturer, researcher, Head of School, Vice-Head of College and as Vice-President of UCC I enjoyed a wide range of engagement with communities, educational partners, schools, Government and Non-Government Organisations, and with industry.
-This engagement has facilitated the mutual, reciprocal and respectful exchange of information, knowledge benefitting all parties.
-I have attempted to deepen the quality and intensity of UCC’s relationships with the community and across regions through my activities in research, teaching and outreach to ensure that the emergence of new ideas better informs community, societal, educational and regional development.
+In my varied roles as lecturer, researcher, Head of School, Vice-Head of College, Vice-President, Deputy President & Registrar and Interim President of UCC I have enjoyed wide ranging engagement with communities, educational partners, schools, Government and Non-Government Organisations, and with industry.
+This engagement has facilitated the mutual, reciprocal and respectful exchange of information and knowledge.
+I have worked to deepen the quality and intensity of UCC’s relationships with the community and across regions through my activities in research, teaching and outreach to ensure that the emergence of new ideas better informs community, societal, educational and regional development.

 I am the director of the Quercus (Latin for oak tree) Talented Students Programme at UCC, which was launched in 2013.
 This programme offers both prospective and current UCC students the opportunity to apply for scholarships in the areas of academia, active citizenship, creative and performing arts, entrepreneurship, and sport.
-In its first two years 39 students have been awarded scholarships on this programme and we have welcomed a wonderful selection of young people with a wide variety of talents onto the programme.
+Since its launch in 2014 141 students have been awarded scholarships on this programme and we have welcomed a wonderful selection of young people with a wide variety of talents onto the programme.
 You can find out more about these students and their activities on the Quercus website where we regularly post news articles about their achievements.

 I am honoured to have been a member of the jury for the L’Oréal-UNESCO For Women In Science UK & Ireland since 2011.
 With women currently making up just 13% of employees involved in STEM careers, the fellowships promote the importance of ensuring greater participation of women in science.
 These fellowships, worth £15,000 each, are designed to provide flexible financial help to outstanding female scientists to further their research.
 In addition, the For Women in Science Programme dedicates a separate annual fund of £20,000 for the UK & Ireland Fellows to support their work as STEM ambassadors, engaging the wider population – particularly young people – in science.

-Since 2000 I have been a BT Young Scientist & Technology judge.
-The BT Young Scientist and Technology Exhibition is one of the world’s longest running science exhibitions for young people.
+Since 2000 I have been a judge for the BT Young Scientist and Technology Exhibition, which is one of the world’s longest running science exhibitions for young people.
 The exhibition epitomises enquiry based learning and over 500 research projects are conducted by young people from age 12-18 years each year and exhibited at the RDS, Dublin.
 As many as 50,000 members of the public visit annually to be inspired by young students from second level schools across Ireland.
 I have enjoyed judging biology projects in this wonderful exhibition over the last 14 years.
-For the last decade I have had the privilege of chairing the Biology individual panel.
+For the last decade I have had the privilege of chairing the Biology and Ecology individual panel.
 I greatly enjoy this science festival where the energy and innovation of the young scientists is inspiring.
 All of those exhibiting are winners, having secured a place in the exhibition, undertaken a piece of independent research and explained to judges and members of the public at the RDS, Dublin for 4 days in Dublin.
 Truly inspirational.

 In November 2014 I hosted a national citizenship ceremony at UCC.
 On this day UCC welcomed Ireland’s newest citizens at a series of ceremonies.
 On this day 845 candidates from 88 different countries became Irish citizens during event at which Minister for Justice and Equality, Frances Fitzgerald TD and Presiding Officer, The Honourable Mr. Justice Bryan McMahon officiated.